synsense/sinabs-exodus/README.md

 The tool is based on [EXODUS](https://arxiv.org/abs/2205.10242), a formulation of backpropagation-through-time with surrogate gradients, that allows for efficient parallelization.
 EXODUS stands for _**EX**act calculation **O**f **D**erivatives as **U**pdate to **S**LAYER_.
 It builds upon the SLAYER[^1] algorithm, but uses mathematically accurate gradients and tends to be more robust to surrogate gradient scaling, making training less prone to suffer from exploding or vanishing gradients.

-Some of the code in this library is loosely based upon [slayerPytorch](https://github.com/bamsumit/slayerPytorch), the python implementation of SLAYER.

 If you use any of this code please cite the following publication:
 ```
 @article{bauer2022exodus,